toasty-boop/gd_tunnel/UpdateLog.md

-# 1.3.1 is here, with a small update!
+# 1.3.15 is here, and it's a editor updatee!!

--Added level song select!!
+-Added delete button in the top-left!!

--Added change logs button in-game!
+-Fixed swipe button not showing the selection box properly!

--Added popup implementation!
+-Added build swipe feature!

--Squashed some bugss!!
+-Added delete swiwpe feature!

-### I hope you enjoy this update!
+-Squashed some bugs.. i think??

-I think I'm going to try and update this game a little less consistent to give big updates.
-Let me know if that's okay!
+Anyways, I hope everyone has a beautiful day, and enjoys this rather small update. byee!!